 As the definition above suggests, fundamental business transactions are major decisions that managers and/or members of an LLC may face.
 Fundamental business transactions require a lot of thought and due diligence by managers and/or members of an LLC because of the ramifications and changes such a decision could potentially bring to an LLC and its owners.
 As a result, the owners of an LLC should ascribe an appropriate level of consent to authorize and approve fundamental business transactions.

-Please reach out to your attorney, or if you need an attorney, we at VW can assist you in drafting a company agreement or reviewing your current company agreement to make sure it fits your specific situation.
+Please reach out to your attorney for drafting a Company Agreement or reviewing your current Company Agreement to make sure it fits your specific situation.